szabinakov/cruise-ships-1-cprieststephens/README.md

 # Cruise Ships

-I built this programme using JavaScript as a project for Command Shift bootcamp.
+I completed this guided project using JavaScript as a part of Command Shift bootcamp.
 I wrote the unit tests using Jest.

 Features:
 - Users can create a cruise ship and set the starting port.